Frequently Asked Questions

 I am an international student and I have a CV/resume I used back home, but I'm not sure if it is appropriate to apply for jobs in Canada.
 How can I fix it to make it more effective for the Canadian job market?

 Items on a CV/resume outside of Canada may not be the norm in this job market.
 Meet our Career & Student Success Advisor or a Peer Resume Reviewer to learn how to make your resume more effective.
 Back to top

 The job search process can be a frustrating one.
 If your current strategy isn't working, request an appointment with our Career & Student Success Advisor to come up with a new, more effective job search plan.
 Back to top

 Yes!
 LinkedIn can not only help you be noticed by employers, but is an invaluable tool to build your network and communicate with professionals that can assist you on your career journey.
 Request an appointment with a Career Support Peer or check out our Social Networking career resources to start building your LinkedIn profile.
 Back to top

 There are many job opportunities that are looking to hire Aboriginal students.
 Our Career & Student Success Advisor can work with you to find those opportunities.
-As well, you can use CareerConnect job site to search out jobs targeting specifically to you.
+As well, you can use CareerConnect Job Search Site to search out jobs targeting specifically to you.
 For more detailed information head to Aboriginal Students page.
 Back to top

 Congratulations, you are almost done!
 We suggest you request an appointment with a Career & Student Success Advisor to come up with a job search plan.
-As well, you can check out job postings that are specifically for Humber students and graduates on our CareerConnect job site.
+As well, you can check out job postings that are specifically for Humber students and graduates on our CareerConnect Job Search Site.
 Back to top